 Even some experts can’t begin with these Chinese dumplings.
 They can be a little complicated to master, but the delicious results are worth your effort.
 All you need is a little patience, a deft pair of hands, and this easy recipe to get into business.

-Potstickers are basically dumplings that receive a steam-frying treatment, resulting in a golden-brown part that “sticks” to the “pot.”
-The filling is also made with pork and veggies, and these potstickers are a million times better when dipped in soy sauce.
+These potstickers have several similarities with dumplings, except for the steam-frying treatment, resulting in a golden-brown part that “sticks” to the “pot”.
+The filling also contains pork and veggies, and these potstickers are a million times better when dipped in soy sauce.

 These pork potstickers come quite close to those served at restaurants, check out this video to know: